 The garden experience can reach all of the senses, but my favorite is aroma.
 Among hosts of other pleasant garden scents, some of the first to come to mind are those of flowers.
 The thing is, not all flowers offer a scent.
-If you are gardening just for the smell of it, here are my top ten wonderfully scented flowers.
+If you are gardening just for the smell of it, here are my top ten wonderfully fragrant flowers.